are we alone in the universe? Scarlin Hernandez responds

 Also the exoplanet spectrum, which we first took the most detailed measurements to date of transiting light from an exoplanet.

-We were also able to analyze the structure of the exoplanet’s atmosphere and it points to water vapor, so we could see in this exoplanet that it definitely has water, and this ability is going to help us in the search for habitable planets in the coming years.
+We were also able to analyze the structure of the exoplanet’s atmosphere and it points to water vapor, so we might see in this exoplanet that it definitely has water, and this ability is going to help us in the search for habitable planets in the coming years.

 DL—What does the black hole in the image represent?